frumgiu/UniTO/README.md

 the data from db.
 Database selects the data inside the map area visible on screen, this avoids to load tons of data.

-The user can interact with a filter menu' and a data visualization menu' that provide three different type of data layers.
+The user can interact with a filter menu' and a data visualization menu'.
-With the search bar is possible to search and find a city by his native name (example: write "Torino" if you want to search Turin).
-The camera will move to the searched location and center the bounding box of the city.
+From the search-bar is possible to search and find a city by his native name (example: write "Torino" if you want to search Turin); the camera will move to the searched location and center the city's bounding box.

 ---